 You must separate the log output types by a comma when you are configuring more than one output for the same log level.
-See Examples.
+See "Examples" on page 12.

-- If you direct log output to a file on the network drive, an application does not create a snapshot log file (with the extension .snapshot.log) in case it terminates abnormally. - Directing log output to the console (by using the stdout or stderr settings) can affect application performance.
-Avoid using these log output settings in a production environment.

-The log output options are activated according to the setting of the verbose configuration option.
+- Warnings!
+If you direct log output to a file on the network drive, an application does not create a snapshot log file (with the extension \.snapshot.log) in case it terminates abnormally. - Directing log output to the console (by using the stdout or stderr settings) can affect application performance.
+Avoid using these log output settings in a production environment. - Note: The log output options are activated according to the setting of the verbose configuration option.